adl5423/shrimpl-language/README.md

 * A **path**: a quoted string, optionally including path parameters like `"/hello/:name"`.
 * A **body**: an expression that determines the response.

 The body expression can live on the same line as the endpoint or on the following indented line.
-Internally, Shrimpl parses the body as a normal expression, so you can call any built‑in or user‑defined function (including AI helpers like `openai_chat`).

 ### Basic Example